amagerard/amagerard/README.md

 Postfix is the email transfer agent (MTA).
 Dovecot The Secure IMAP server.
-Postfixadmin, an open source, web based interface for managing domains/mailboxes/aliases.
+Postfixadmin, an open source, web based interface (new with nginx) for managing domains/mailboxes/aliases.
 [Go to Mail Server](../../../Mail/wiki/01Network)

 Freeradius 3.2.2 is an authentication server with  mysql, ldap or Windows Active Directory.